dcunited001/dcunited001.github.io/_posts/2016-09-11-fallout-zero-a-little-psychological-torture-never-left-a-mark.md

 security, you have created the single biggest threat to national security.

+### Oh It's Research?!
+Then Publish Your Data!

 These programs are not authentic research, by any stretch of the imagination.
 AFAIK, they don't collect quantifiable records and any they do would be destroyed to minimize long-term liability.
 Further, these programs are expensive in terms of collateral damage to the public health of the American.

+### Now I'm Even More Afraid to Seek Psychological Help

+I was already afraid to seek help from the government reeducation known as "Drug Treatment."
+That already preventing me from seeking help from ages 20-25 because I was so sick of group "therapy" that I didn't have the patience or time for real treatment.

-I'm afraid to go to any psychaitrist, especially now that I know how they fish psychiatric and medical records.
+I'm afraid to go to any psychiatrist, especially now that I know how they fish psychiatric and medical records.
 I'm afraid to seek the help that I need, when I need it.
 It's been insinuated that there are people there in the public mental health system that would be there waiting for me.
 At that point, they'd only have more control over my life.
 Victims of these programs who don't end up in the mental health system are few and far between.
-At that point, your health record can get real spotty with information that makes suicide a reasonable explanation.
-At that point, if you're suicided, there's going to be no one to ask questions.
+At that point, your health records can get real spotty with information that makes suicide a reasonable explanation.
+Do you even know what your shrink writes down?
+How do you know they aren't intentionally lying about you?
+Either way, if you're suicided, there's going to be no one to ask questions, especially if you couldn't properly articulate your questions.

+### If You've Made It Close To Where I Am, You Have NOTHING

 If you made it that far in these programs, you can be sure that you don't have financial resources and that your friends and family, if they aren't already compromised, they're so tired of helping you that they won't offer any help.
 You'll have no one.
 In my case, a family might have thought of a suicide as the inevitable conclusion to a long saga of struggles with personal mental health issues.

+### Wait, Wait, Wait ...
+YOU DID WHAT TO MY FAMILY?!

 However, in my case, my family had been compromised.
 They wouldn't ask any questions if I was suicided.
 Why the fuck would they do that if